-The average e-commerce conversion rate is 2.95%.
+The average e-commerce conversion rate is 2.95 percent.
 That means out of every 100 users, about 3 should successfully convert to a sale.
 How does yours compare?

 Small changes and strategies can increase how many users you convert into paying customers.
-Take CloudSponge for example, they increased their conversion rate by an incredible 33% with just a website redesign.
+Take CloudSponge for example, they increased their conversion rate by an incredible 33 percent with just a website redesign.

 If you want results like that, try some of the following practices to increase your e-commerce conversion rates.